 “Everything we do we do through movement”

-Embodiment is not a pursuit.
-Each of us is embodied–all the time.
-Are you often prompted to sense this, to re-member it, to meet others from & with that awareness?
 Embodied Public Spaces reconsider, change & vitalize public space by giving the public direct, unexpected experiences of themselves.
 Imagine hearing a live heartbeat on a busy downtown street or happening upon a bench where you can lay with your legs toward the sky.
-Such encounters shift the context of how we engage with ourselves, each other & our environment.
-They bring us into contact with Body literacy: the understanding that our embodiment is a resource for everything we do.
+Such encounters shift the context of how we engage with each other & our environment.
+They bring us into contact with Body Literacy: the understanding that our embodiment is a resource for everything we do.